openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 44: Hysteresis Lower temperature offset

 Hysteresis Lower temperature offset
-This parameter defines minimum temperature difference between real measured temperature and set-point temperature to turn device off in heat mode or turn device on in cool mode.

-Values:
-• default value 5 (0.5 °C)
-• 0 - 450

-**
-NOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 0 – 250 (0.0 °C – 25.0 °C, resolution 0.1 °C)
-NOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 0 – 450 (0.0 °F – 45.0 °F, resolution 0.1 °F)
-NOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
-Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth.**
+<p&gtThis parameter defines minimum temperature difference between real measured temperature and set-point temperature to turn device off in heat mode or turn device on in cool mode. </p&gt <p&gtValues:<br /&gt• default value 5 (0.5 °C)<br /&gt• 0 - 450</p&gt <p&gt<strong&gt<br /&gtNOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 0 – 250 (0.0 °C – 25.0 °C, resolution 0.1 °C)<br /&gtNOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 0 – 450 (0.0 °F – 45.0 °F, resolution 0.1 °F)<br /&gtNOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
+Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth. </strong&gt </p&gt
 Values in the range 0 to 450 may be set.

 The manufacturer defined default value is ```5```.